Description

-Given a prompt/question/request, returns a response from OpenAI GPT language model.
+Given a prompt/question/request, the GPT function returns a response from OpenAI GPT language model.

 Syntax